Frequently asked questions (FAQ)

 The academic staff (professors and senior academic staff) of all six consortium universities evaluate the eligible SECCLO applications and make the final selection decisions.
 They will evaluate the contents of your previous degree and its grades, and determine whether they are sufficient for selection.
 Because of this joint evaluation process, we cannot comment on individual applicants or their chances of being selected before or during the selection process.

 Please note also that our selection process is competitive.
-In other words your chances of being selected will also somewhat depend on the number and quality of other applicants.
+In other words, your chances of being selected will also somewhat depend on the number and quality of other applicants.
 This is another reason why individual applicant's chances of being selected cannot be estimated before the complete and comprehensive evaluation of all applications.

-I have a degree in mechanical engineering / economics / X, but I want to complete my Master's degree in computer science and I have relevant work experience / I have taken some MOOCs.
+I have a degree in mechanical engineering / economics / X, but I want to complete my Master's degree in computer science and I have some relevant work experience / I have taken MOOCs.
 Am I eligible to apply?